acoli-repo/corpus-tools/src/INSTALL.md

 ## Compilation instructions

-To use these programs, compile them on your server, and either place them in a folder **bin** inside your **teitok** folder next to your project(s), or place them in /usr/local/bn
+To use these programs, compile them on your server, and either place them in /usr/local/bin, or place them somewhere you want them to be and indicate in your settings.xml where the executable is located.

-These programs only have two dependencies: LBOOST and PUGIXML, where the latter is included in this folder.
+These programs only have two dependencies: [http://www.boost.org/](BOOST) and [http://pugixml.org/](PUGIXML), where the latter is included in this folder.
 How to include LBOOST may depend on your server, but typical compile instructions
 are:

-g++ -o neotagxml neotag-xml.cpp pugixml.cpp -lboost_system
+g++ -o /usr/local/bin/neotagxml neotagxml.cpp pugixml.cpp -lboost_system

-g++ -o neotagtrain neotag-train.cpp pugixml.cpp -lboost_system
+g++ -o /usr/local/bin/neotagtrain neotagtrain.cpp pugixml.cpp -lboost_system

-g++ -o tt-verticalize teitok-verticalize.cpp  pugixml.cpp
+g++ -o /usr/local/bin/tt-verticalize tt-verticalize.cpp  pugixml.cpp

-g++ -o xpathquery xpath-query.cpp  pugixml.cpp
+g++ -o /usr/local/bin/xpathquery xpathquery.cpp  pugixml.cpp